Visit

 Self-Guided Visiting Groups

-The Marietta Museum of Art & Whimsy is pleased to welcome self-guided groups to tour the museum buildings and gardens on your own during our regular open hours: Thursday, Friday, and Saturday.
+The Marietta Museum of Art & Whimsy is pleased to welcome Self Guided Groups to tour the museum buildings and gardens on your own during our regular open hours: Thursday, Friday, and Saturday.
 1 p.m.-4 p.m.
 Our trained volunteers will be happy to provide you with more information about our Artwork, Founder, and Museum!

 Are you ADA-accessible?